harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 # What is a Computer

-The computer is such a powerful and magical machine, that many fail to reailise that it is just made from preconfigured electronic circuits.
+The computer is such a powerful and magical machine, that many fail to reailise it is just made from preconfigured electronic circuits.

 The electronic circuits are hardwares, and all the rules the hardwares follow are the software.